adrianprp/Movie-DB-Angular-Project/README.md

 You can see it live: https://adrianprp.github.io/Movie-DB-Angular-Project/

-Movie database project, built in Angular and TheMovieDataBase API.
+Movie database project, built in Angular and with the TheMovieDataBase API.

 ## Development server